killyp/CTFs/TAMUctf 2018/pwn/pwn2/README.md

 # pwn2
 ---

 As with most exploit challenges, let's copy the binary to a Linux system and take a look!
 Once in Linux, we will check the security implementations of the file using checksec with gdb-peda.
-The, we will run the file and strings command on the binary to see if we can get any hints.
+Then, we will run the file and strings command on the binary to see if we can get any hints.

 ```bash
 gdb-peda$ checksec